JoeyBernhardt/scenedesmus/README.md

 	+ these files contain all the summary info on cell size, shape, size bins etc.

 * [R script for extracting the cell concentrations](https://github.com/JoeyBernhardt/scenedesmus/blob/master/R/00_data_import.R)

+	+ if you want to extract other types of data from the raw data files, you can modify this script...I'm happy to help with this too!